 A Front-Row Seat to Olympic History

-It was a quarter of a century ago when Lauren Burns, Olympic gold medallist in Taekwondo, won gold at the 2000 Sydney Olympics against all odds.
+It was a quarter of a century ago when Lauren Burns, Olympic gold medallist in Taekwondo, won gold at the 2000 Sydney Olympic Games and made history.

 The Injury Before the Final